magento/merchdocs/src/shipping/usps.md

 ## Step 3: Complete the packaging description

-1. To determine how the order is managed if sent as multiple packages, set **Packages Request Type**:
+1. To determine how the order is managed if sent as multiple packages, set **Packages Request Type** to one of the following:

    |Divide to Equal Weight|(One Request) The shipment of multiple packages can be submitted as one request if the packages are divided by equal weight.|
    |Use Origin Weight|(Multiple Requests) Multiple packages must be submitted as separate requests if using origin weight as the basis of calculating the shipping cost.|